• Home

 5. Click the “Add” button to install ChartExpo in your Excel.

-This section will use a Sankey Chart in Excel to visualize the table below.
+This section will use a Sankey Chart to visualize energy flow using the Energy Flow Diagram Generator.

 Energy Type Main Source Source type Energy Source Usage End-User Mega Watt